DanielHauge/02141-computer-science-modeling/02141-csm-mandatory/README.md

 - PGPrinter : Contains code to format program graph to string and graphiz format.
 - PGEvaluator : Contains code for evaluating expressions such as arithmetic expressions or boolean expressions, also command expressions etc.
 - PGInterpreter : Contains code for interpreting and running a program given a parsed program graph and initial memory.
+- SignEvaluator : Contains code for evaluating abstract signs for arithmetic and boolean expressions
+- SignAnalyser : Contains code for sign analysis

 ## Parse a GCL program with application.
 - Have the GCL program in a file ending in ".gcl"